hydrargyrum/breakthesilence/README.md

 Alternatively, you can download already-compiled JAR files from the [Gitlab built artifact](https://gitlab.com/hydrargyrum/breakthesilence/pipelines).

 ## 4. Decrypt `SilenceExport` backup dir into a single JSON file
+[PyCryptodome](https://www.pycryptodome.org/) is required to decrypt the database.
+Use `apt install python3-pycryptodome` for Debian-based distributions or `pip3 install pycryptodomex` (no, that's not a typo) for pip-based installations.

 As with the build, you need a `bcprov*.jar` or set `BCPROV_JAR`.

 Then run: